-Paul spoke in the seventh chapter of the Book of Romans concerning the problem arising from the Law of Moses.
+Paul spoke in Romans chapter 7 concerning the problem arising from the Law of Moses:

 Once I was alive apart from law; but when the commandment came, sin sprang to life and I died.
-(Romans 7:9NIV)
+(Romans 7:9)

 Because the Law of Moses did not create the righteousness, holiness, and obedience God always desires in His creatures, God gave us a new covenant.